matt-aes/bazaar/README.md

 and specifications for each model of aircraft in the inventory.
 To make the demo source as simple as possible, this information is stored directly in each service in a `data` directory.
 In the case of the Image service, the individual aircraft images are stored as `.jpg` files where each file's name matches that aircraft's registration.
-In the Inventory and Specs services, the information is stored in individual `json` files, `data/inventory.json` and `data/specs.json` respectively.
+In the Inventory and Specs services, the information is stored in `json` files, `data/inventory.json` and `data/specs.json` respectively.
 These files are read in at startup time and the values returned as `json` when the service handles a request.
 These `json` structures are unmarshalled into structs defined in the Application service code; any changes that are made in the Inventory or Specs services that modify the result format will need to have those